Sussex Trail Running with FLOCK Running (formerly) KARIBU

 As luck would have it

-My neighbour happens to be a runner too and he had already been out running with KARIBU before lockdown hit.
-He describes a great route, a fabulous bunch of people, and a really positive running experience.
+My neighbour happens to be a runner too and he has been out running with KARIBU.
+He described a great route, a fabulous bunch of people, and a really positive running experience.
 In fact, we were both all set to join them again when we went back into lockdown and had to set aside our plans.

 Get your trainers on, there’s good news!

-I don’t know about anyone else, but I am in serious need of adventure, so my running shoes at the ready, I’m definitely taking to the trails.
+I don’t know about anyone else, but I am always in serious need of adventure, so my running shoes are at the ready, and I’m definitely taking to the trails.

 Follow us